rokubop/roku-talon-shared/vgamepad/README.md

-## vgamepad
-This is a Talon integration with `vgamepad`.
+## vgamepad Talon integration

-> Virtual Gamepad (```vgamepad```) is a small python library that emulates XBox360 and DualShock4 gamepads on your system.
-It enables controlling e.g. a video-game that requires analog input, directly from your python script.

-`vgamepad` is included in the `.subtrees` folder, which was cloned from https://github.com/yannbouteiller/vgamepad.
+This will allow us to emulate and issue xbox controller actions.
+Only Windows and Linux are supported.

 ## Setup
-We need to install the `vgamepad` package into our Talon environment.
+The `vgamepad` repo is already included in the `.subtrees` folder (cloned from https://github.com/yannbouteiller/vgamepad), but we also must install the `vgamepad` package into our Talon environment.

-1. Use the pip from to your TALON_HOME dir
+**Required:**
+1. Locate your `TALON_HOME` dir, where your `user` folder lives.
     - Windows: `~/AppData/Roaming/talon`
     - Linux: ?
-    - Mac: Not supported
 2. Install the package
     - Windows: `[TALON_HOME]/venv/3.11/Scripts/pip.bat install vgamepad`
     - Linux: `[TALON_HOME]/bin/pip install vgamepad`
-    - Mac: Not supported
 3. If using Linux, there is an additional step.
-See the README in the `game_tools/.subtrees/vgamepad` folder.
+See the README in the `vgamepad/.subtrees/vgamepad` folder.

+Done!
+Now the `user.game_xbox_` actions should work from `game_tools` folder.

 ## Actions
 ```python